Dog sitting in the tropics – what you need to know

 House sitting with outside dogs

 Because dogs are used for security in many homes, they are often kept outside.
 Of course, they may come into the home from time to time, but often they are happy to live, eat and play outside the house, acting as a deterrent to any possible intruders.
+In extremely hot climates it's often more comfortable for them to be outside, away from extreme heat in airless environments, or to avoid the dryness of air conditioning.

-When we lived on our small island in Bocas del Toro, “Campesino” was our “Head of Island Security”.
-He came to us as an unwanted pup and consequently knew nothing other than the 2.2 acres of land that was his home.
+When we lived on our small island in Bocas del Toro, "Campesino" was our "Head of Island Security".
+He came to us as an unwanted pup and consequently knew nothing other than the 2.2 acres of land that was his new home.
 His friends were us and the chickens, of which we had many.
 Sometimes we were convinced he was more chicken than dog!
 He was so gentle with them, including new born chicks.

 Eggs, however, were fair game!
 It was him and us and a case of first come, first served!